Find Cheap Auto Insurance Quotes in Your Area

 Insurance costs could be built into the price of a car

-Lynch believes these speculations are premature.
-Legislatures have yet to weigh in on how product liability insurance will be regulated.
-And while health insurance policies may reimburse you for the medical costs incurred by a car accident, they're unlikely to cover damages paid for pain and suffering or lost wages, which many current auto insurance policies insure.
+There have not been any laws enacted on the regulation of product liability insurance, yet.
+While health insurance policies may reimburse you for the medical costs incurred by a car accident, they're unlikely to cover damages paid for pain and suffering or lost wages, which many current auto insurance policies insure.

 You may need to increase your auto insurance limits